Dj-Viking/rust-hot-reloading-example/README.md

 		```sh
 			cargo watch -i lib -x "run --features reload"
 		```
-	    - will watch for changes to the binary of the project
+	    - will watch for changes to the main.rs file.

-	- the terminal that is building the library module for hot reloading functions
+	- the terminal that is building the library module for hot reloading functions.
 		```sh
 			cargo watch -w lib -x 'build -p lib'
 		```

-	- make a change to the anything in the library file and the second terminal will rebuild the library
+	- make a change to the anything in the library file and the second terminal will rebuild the library.
-	- and the first terminal will hot reload the library without interrupting the running executable and dynamically load the new library
+	- and the first terminal will hot reload the library without interrupting the running executable and dynamically load the new library.

-	- however, if anything was changed in the main file running in that terminal process this will rebuild the entire project again
+	- however, if anything was changed in the main file running in that terminal process this will rebuild the entire project again.